IKIM-Essen/ClusterDocs/docs/concepts/rcc-services.md

 Read [AI and coding agents without exposing project data](agents-and-mcp.md).

+## My RCC: self-service

+My RCC is the user's personal/account/project surface.
+It covers the actions that do not require broad infrastructure administration, including account settings, project membership context, invitations, notification preferences, and other self-service actions enabled for the user's role.

+The exact set of actions remains capability-checked.
+Seeing an action in the UI does not create authority to perform it.

-## My RCC / Admin: self-governance and delegation
+## RCC Admin: role-aware administration

-Use the account/project surface for account security, membership, invitations, approvals, delegated project capabilities, and project-service requests your role is authorized to make.
-Self-service and administrative functions can share a platform without implying that every user has administrator authority.

-A browser-first account does **not** require an SSH public key.
+RCC Admin supports approvers, delegates, and administrators with the additional actions their roles permit: approvals, invitations/sponsorship, delegated project actions, and other bounded administrative workflows.

+RCC Admin must not imply that every authenticated user is an administrator.
+My RCC and RCC Admin may share identity and infrastructure while presenting different capability surfaces.

 Read [Projects and supported actions](projects-and-capabilities.md) and [authentication lifecycle](../reference/authentication-lifecycle.md).